 Red teaming is governed by informal and wholly unscientific laws based largely on human nature.
 These laws are driven by paradox and, in some cases, a healthy dose of humor.
 We state some from a general perspective, some from the perspective of the customer or sponsor, and some from the perspective of the red team.
 Enjoy.
 We add to these as the mood strikes.
 (For an alternative list of rules, try the one at redteams.net.)

-RTJ Red Teaming Law #1: The more powerful the stakeholders, the more at stake, the less interest in red teaming.
-Who wants to red team?
-A planning staff?
-Sure.
-A proposal team?
-Why not?
-An overextended nation sinking in a pit of debt?
-Nah.
+RTJ Red Teaming Law #1 (“Jaunty Man”): The more powerful the stakeholders, the more at stake, the less interest in red teaming.
+This law trumps all other laws.
+Card.

-RTJ Red Teaming Law #2: Skeptics make the best red teamers, especially when they’re skeptical of red teaming.
+RTJ Red Teaming Law #2 (“The Skeptical Eye”): Skeptics make the best red teamers, especially when they’re skeptical of red teaming.
 Of course, a good red teamer is also skeptical of this law.
+Card.

-RTJ Red Teaming Law #4: Be cautious of the stakeholder who really, really wants to red team; a hidden agenda might be at play.
-Remember, the red team is the know-it-all no one likes.
+RTJ Red Teaming Law #4 (“The Pawn”): Be cautious of the stakeholder who really, really wants to red team; a hidden agenda might be at play.
+Don’t be a pawn in someone else’s game.
+Card.

-RTJ Red Teaming Law #5: If you want some real red teaming, tell the red team you simply want to confirm that you have no vulnerabilities.
-Just don’t tell them you’re doing this to win a bet.
-Some lines shouldn’t be crossed.
+RTJ Red Teaming Law #5 (“The Taunt”): If you want some real red teaming, tell the red team you simply want to confirm that you have no vulnerabilities.
+Nearly every red team will fall for this one.
+Card.

-RTJ Red Teaming Law #6: Keep your red team on a leash.
+RTJ Red Teaming Law #6 (“Bulldog”): Keep your red team on a leash.
 You don’t want a red team you can leash.
-Ergo law #1.
+Card.

-RTJ Red Teaming Law #7: If you’re apprehensive about red teaming, it probably means you need it.
-When you cover your eyes, people can still see you; it only works when you’re a little kid.
+RTJ Red Teaming Law #7 (“Running Scared”): If you’re apprehensive about red teaming, it probably means you need it.
+You can run but you can’t hide.
+Card.

 RTJ Red Teaming Law #8: Risk is subjective.
 Oh, and goals are mercurial, perceptions are plastic, knowledge is gettable, time is exploitable … Review this law whenever you think you’ve mastered the practice of red teaming.